ledlogic/Space-Trivia/README.md

 I inquired if he had a creative commons license and no he did not have a license, but that I was welcome to use them with his best wishes.
 The filenames are renamed with his original filename as the suffix.

-I had to downsample computer_ambient_filtered_002 to a sample rate that the android would play without complaint (32000Hz).